ahmadesh/Udacity-CarND-Term2-Model-predictive-Control/README.md

 ## Model Predictive Control (MPC) for self driving cars
 ---

-In this project, a model prdictive control is developed for driving a self driving car in a sumation track.
+In this project, model prdictive control algorithm is implemented for driving a self driving car in a simulator track.

 ## Model
 The model state variables consist of the position (x,y), heading direction (psi), velocity (v), cross track error (cte) and heading direction error (epsi).
 The car is actuated using steering angle (delta) and throttle (a).
-The model of the car movement gives:
+The model of the car motion is calculated as:

 ```
 x_[t+1] = x[t] + v[t] * cos(psi[t]) * dt